f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 For example, you might want an audible notification when a particularly interesting aircraft is nearby or when an aircraft declares an emergency.
 By running a program such as [cmail](https://www.inveigle.net/cmail/download), e-mail notifications can be sent.

+Also you can set the target aircraft to the matching aircraft automatically by checking the box in the "Auto target" column.

 Here are a few examples:

 ![Notifications Dialog](../../../doc/img/ADSBDemod_plugin_notifications.png)